OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 - Altmetric and Openaire support contacted in January 2017: no answer yet
 ### Nr of tutorial attendees / Nr of tutorials downloads
 - Number of tutorial attendees should a piece of cake but downloads...?

+## KPI process: some internal feedback for the 1st Reporting Period

+ - Dificulty in choosing the msot meaningful indicators
+ - We could do better, and compiling them this time taught us a lesson.
+ - Need to document the process itself

 </section>